 Follow us on Facebook

-Here are some of the charities in our borough of Richmond upon Thames that we are actively supporting.
+Here are some of the charities we support in our borough of Richmond upon Thames:

-The core mission of this charity is to improve the lives of anyone affected by cancer, including those with a diagnosis,carer, family members and bereaved relatives, by enhancing emotional,psychological and physical well-being.
+The Mulberry Centre – a lifeline for those impacted by cancer – is a place of comfort, hope and support.
+Its core mission is to improve the life of anyone affected by cancer including those with a diagnosis – carers, family members and bereaved relatives – by enhancing emotional psychological and phyical wellbeing.

 Help for communities in other countries

 Since 2013, our club has been selecting and supporting small-scale entrepreneurs in developing countries by contributing to loans to help them to continue and expand their businesses.
-By the end of August 2023 we have made 138 small loans,a total of £6,185, helping 369 entrepreneurs and creating 500 jobs.
+By August 2025 we have made 182 small loans, a total of £8,165, helping 486 entrepreneurs and creating 610 jobs.

 We are able to do this via Lendwithcare, part of CARE International UK, a registered charity and a member of the CARE International confederation, one of the world’s leading aid and development organisations.
 It fights poverty and injustice in 87 countries around the world to help the world’s poorest people find routes out of poverty.